binyamolango/javascript-capstone-tv-shows/README.md

 # 📖 TV Shows <a name="about-project"></a>

-An online Tv shows engagement app that fetches data from and Tv maze API and allows for user interaction with another API to like and comment on their favorite Tv shows.
+An online TV show engagement app that fetches data from and TV maze API and allows for user interaction with another API to like and comment on their favorite TV shows.

 ## 🛠 Built With <a name="built-with"></a>
 The app is built using Webpack as a bundler.